mtShaikh/qode-assignment/README.md

 Open http://localhost:3000 with your browser to see the result.

+## Architecture

+The application uses a PostgreSQL database to store all the user and photo info with the actual photos being stored on cloudinary.
+The server is built using Next API routes which directly communicate with the DB.
+On the frontend, ChakraUI and React is used to build the components.

+Visit: https://qode-assignment-opal.vercel.app/ for the demo

 ### Caveats

-- session creation and maintainance is rudimentary.
+- session creation and maintainance logic is rudimentary.
   > Users are identified by usernames which are created by the user but on a conflict, the system appends the username with a unique token and creates a new user
 - username added by the user can be non-unique as there is no check added for uniqueness.
 - the user can refresh their session by deleting their browser data (cookies)